How to Reduce Credit Card Debt in Your Marriage

 Don't interrupt or dismiss your spouse's perspective.
 Do not criticize them for sharing their reasons for overspending.
 Be compassionate and empathize with their feelings.

-Related: Click here to receive ideas to manage money and the home, delivered directly to your inbox every couple of weeks.
+Related: Click here to receive ideas to manage money and the home as a team.

 Strategies to Reduce Credit Card Debt